isomerpages/moe-greendalepri/_uniformed-groups/Girls Brigade.md

 Our girls are indeed privileged to have been able to take part in this heritage tour organised by the National Parks Board, in commemoration of the Singapore Bicentennial.

-<iframe allowfullscreen="true" height="569" width="960" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vScCHalmoGLMMg2SfppUKWUcJBLCrHiZpwR0yy-Vo2yG28uDnbkt6reZLdHiUJz9RJUDdt8gIjlxtjg/embed?start=true&amp;loop=true&amp;delayms=5000"></iframe>
+<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vScCHalmoGLMMg2SfppUKWUcJBLCrHiZpwR0yy-Vo2yG28uDnbkt6reZLdHiUJz9RJUDdt8gIjlxtjg/embed?start=true&amp;loop=true&amp;delayms=5000" frameborder="0" width="960" height="569" allowfullscreen="true"></iframe>

 ##### **Smart Way Forward**